Aliases for RNF128 Gene

 GeneCards Summary for RNF128 Gene

-RNF128 (Ring Finger Protein 128, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
-An important paralog of this gene is RNF167.
+RNF128 (Ring Finger Protein 128) is a Protein Coding gene.
+Among its related pathways are Deubiquitination and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
+An important paralog of this gene is RNF133.